ritchey0713/active-track/README.md

 # README

-activitys have a name, duration, complete date, points, for rank, notes, belong to a user
+activitys have a name, duration, complete date, points, for rank, notes, belong to a user belongs to category

+category, name, has points(hidden), has many activities,

 rank have levels, have points to hit an increase,    belongs to a user have